beego/beedoc/en-US/mvc/controller/session.md

 # Session control

 Beego has a built-in session module that supports memory, file, mysql, redis, couchbase, memcache and postgres as the save provider.
-Other prividers can be implemented according to the interface.
+Other providers can be implemented according to the interface.

 To use session in Beego switch it on in the main function: